Abdominoplasty (Tummy tuck)

 You can also use the Question Builder tool to create your question list for the appointment.
 Prepare your list, then print or email it so you remember what you want to ask.

-Your surgeon will need to take a complete medical history.
+Your surgeon will take a complete medical history.
 Take notice of any pre-surgery instructions you are given.
 You might be asked to:

 - reach your optimal weight first

-In either version of the operation, the surgeon will stitch, tape or clip the incisions together.
-The wounds will be covered with dressings.
+The surgeon will stitch, tape or clip the incisions (cuts) together.
+Your wounds will be covered with dressings.
 Sometimes one or two small tubes are inserted to drain blood or fluid.
-These tubes may be left in for several days.
+These tubes may be left in place for several days before being removed.

 Your abdomen will be wrapped in an elastic bandage or compression garment to keep swelling down.
 Take care not to put strain on the wounds for at least 6 weeks after the operation.
 If you do make sudden movements, such as bending suddenly at the waist, the incisions might open.